mdmahfuzur182ebd/mdmahfuzur182ebd/README.md

 ### Hi there 👋
-I'm Md.MahfuzurRahman, final year CS student.
+I'm Md.Mahfuzur Rahman, Final Year CS Student.
 From Dhaka,Bangladesh.

 **mdmahfuzur182ebd/mdmahfuzur182ebd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.